-To survive the cold temperatures birds need rich sources of food and shelter from the harsh elements.
-The good news is that holly & ivy provide this perfect combination.
+To survive the cold temperatures of winter, birds need rich sources of food and shelter from the harsh elements.
+The good news is that holly and ivy provide this perfect combination.

 Holly berries are brightly coloured and attract winter birds.
-Holly provides much needed food and in return birds spread their seeds to help new holly plants grow.
+Holly provides much needed food, and in return birds help to spread the seeds, enabling new holly plants to grow.

-Ivy berries are darkly coloured and rich in fat and they are often seen in abundance along our waterways.
+Ivy berries are darkly coloured and rich in fat, and they grow in abundance along our waterways.
 Whilst they usually bloom in November, birds tend to avoid them until December.
-They will eat the shorter lived fruits first, saving the robust ivy berries for the tough winter ahead.
+They will eat the shorter-lived fruits first, saving the robust ivy berries for the tough winter ahead.
 It has been suggested that these berries have the same amount of calories as a chocolate bar, gram for gram.

 Holly’s harsh spikey leaves can be the perfect shelter for our smaller bird species, protecting them from predators.
 For this reason, you will often find birds roosting amongst the branches.

-Ivy is often given a bad name due to its fast growth and its ability to spread rapidly.
+Ivy is often given a bad name due to its ability to grow and spread rapidly.
 However, it has also been hailed as one of the best plants for wildlife.
-Its waxy leaves provide amazing shelter and thermo-regulation for our winter wanderers.
+Its waxy leaves provide amazing shelter for our winter wanderers.
 This allows bird species to nest and insects to hibernate safely.

 Without these plants our canal-loving winter birds would find it hard to survive the winter, with little food and shelter.

-The good news is, you can help.
-By following our top tips, you can keep your garden wildlife friendly for any birds in need:
+By following our top tips, you can keep your garden wildlife-friendly for any birds in need.